Submissions

 1. Conceptualization

-2. Data curation
+2. Data Curation

-3. Formal analysis - statistical techniques, data analysis
+3. Formal Analysis – statistical techniques, data analysis

-4. Acquisition of funds
+4. Funding Acquisition

-5. Research - research process.
+5. Investigation – research process

-6. Methodology - design and development.
+6. Methodology – design and development

-7. Project administration - management and coordination.
+7. Project Administration – management and coordination

-8. Resources - provision of study materials.
+8. Resources – provision of study materials

-9. Software - programming, design and implementation.
+9. Software – programming, design, and implementation

-11. Validation - verification.
+11. Validation – verification

-12. Visualization - data presentation.
+12. Visualization – data presentation

-13. Writing - original document.
+13. Writing – original draft

-14. Writing - reviewing and editing
+14. Writing – review and editing

-The contributor role taxonomy divides the participation roles into 14 typologies through which an author can be recognized in the publication.
-Author roles are added in the “authorship contributions” section at the end of the article, including each author(s) in the role(s) that correspond to him or her, and omitting roles that do not apply.
+The Contributor Roles Taxonomy distributes participation roles into 14 typologies, through which an author's contribution to a publication can be recognized.
+Author roles are listed in the “Author Contributions” section at the end of the article, assigning each author to their corresponding role(s) and omitting any roles that do not apply.

-Guidelines required for Academic SEO
+Required Guidelines for Academic SEO

-1. Create a search engine friendly title.
+1. Create a search-engine-friendly title

 • Include 1 or 2 keywords related to your topic.